cvilsmeier/go-sqlite-bench/README.md

 The test setup is as follows:

-- OS: Windows 10 Home x64 Version 1909 Build 18363
+- OS: Debian/GNU Linux amd64 version 11.2
-- CPU: Intel(R) Core(TM) i7-6700HQ CPU @ 2.60GHz, 2592 MHz, 4 Cores
+- CPU: 11th Gen Intel(R) Core(TM) i7-1165G7 @ 2.80GHz, 8 Cores
 - RAM: 16GB
-- Disk: 256GB SSD
+- Disk: 1TB NVME SSD
+- go version: go1.17.8 linux/amd64

 Result times are measured in milliseconds.
 Lower numbers indicate better performance.
-Each benchmark was executed twice and the minimum time of each run was taken.
+Each benchmark was executed twice (for warmup) and the second run was taken.

 For details, please see the souce code.
 The next section describes the